thoughtworks-jumpstart/react-simple-clock/README.md

 🕰 A simple clock in React

+## Objectives

+In this exercise you will learn that

+- React elements are immutable
+- Update elements by using `setInterval()`

 ## Instructions

 In the [previous exercise](https://github.com/thoughtworks-jumpstart/react-hello-world) we learned how to create React elements and to render them to the DOM.